-The supervisor should avoid absence or leave without appropriate temporary supervision having been arranged for the student.
+Supervisors should avoid absence or leave without appropriate temporary supervision having been arranged for the student.
 (Leave will not normally be approved without such arrangements being in place.)
-Heads of department should take this requirement into account when managing requests for sabbatical leave.
+Heads of Department should take this requirement into account when managing requests for sabbatical leave.